Strictly atomic modules in definable categories: Strictly atomic modules

-A pp-type $p$ is said to be {\bf neg-isolated} by a pp formula $\phi$ if it is maximal (among pp-types) with respect to not containing $\phi$.
+A pp-type is said to be {\bf neg-isolated} by a pp formula $\phi$ if it is maximal among pp-types with respect to not containing $\phi$.
 Any such pp-type is irreducible, so is realised in an indecomposable pure-injective.
-The same is true for the relativised notion, see Section \ref{secmodth}.
+More generally, if ${\cal D}$ is a definable subcategory, then a pp-type $p$ is said to be ${\cal D}$-{\bf neg-isolated} (or neg-isolated with respect to ${\cal D}$) if there is a pp formula $\phi$ such that $p$ is maximal among pp-types of $n$-tuples of elements in modules in ${\cal D}$ with respect to not containing $\phi$.
+Again, any such pp-type is irreducible, hence realised in an indecomposable pure-injective in ${\cal D}$.
+See Section \ref{secmodth}.